-🔒 8e6 AD Agent
+🚾 8e6 AD Agent

-Enter the dcagent_service account name and password below.
-If you have not yet created the dcagent_services account or the dcagent_services group, click "Back" and
+name and password below.
+If you have not yet

-follow the instructions for account setup.
+created the dcagent_services acco follow the instructions for account se unt or the dcagent_services group, click "Back" and etup.

-Account: LOGO\dcagent_service
+Account: LOGO \dcagent_service

 Password:

 Confirm password:

 Do not update service account settings.

-Do not appace do not appace do not appace.

-Cancel < Back lext >
+Cancel < Back Next>

-IOA(/
+Cancer (Dack Next)